griptape-ai/griptape/README.md

                              Response: Output of "WebScraper.get_content" was stored in memory with memory_name "TaskMemory" and artifact_namespace
                              "752b38bb86da4baabdbd9f444eb4a0d1"
 [04/02/24 13:51:19] INFO     Subtask c3edba87ebf845d4b85e3a791f8fde8d
-                             Thought: Now that the website content is loaded into memory, I need to summarize it using the TaskMemoryClient action.
+                             Thought: Now that the website content is loaded into memory, I need to summarize it using the PromptSummaryClient action.
-                             Actions: [{"tag": "summarize_content", "name": "TaskMemoryClient", "path": "summarize", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "752b38bb86da4baabdbd9f444eb4a0d1"}}}]
+                             Actions: [{"tag": "summarize_content", "name": "PromptSummaryClient", "path": "summarize", "input": {"values": {"memory_name": "TaskMemory", "artifact_namespace": "752b38bb86da4baabdbd9f444eb4a0d1"}}}]
 [04/02/24 13:51:25] INFO     Subtask c3edba87ebf845d4b85e3a791f8fde8d
-                             Response: Output of "TaskMemoryClient.summarize" was stored in memory with memory_name "TaskMemory" and artifact_namespace
+                             Response: Output of "PromptSummaryClient.summarize" was stored in memory with memory_name "TaskMemory" and artifact_namespace
                              "c4f131c201f147dcab07be3925b46294"
 [04/02/24 13:51:33] INFO     Subtask 06fe01ca64a744b38a8c08eb152aaacb
                              Thought: Now that the content has been summarized and stored in memory, I need to save this summarized content to a file named 'griptape.txt'